PaulMurrayCbr/ArdDrive/README.md

 ## TODO
 * fix layout of main activity - the fragment is drawing itself on top of the menu.
 * consider protocol for byte stream.
 JSON?
 ASN?
-* alter repo so that the arduion project and the andriod project are each contained in it
 * write a sample app that actually does some blinkenlights